p4rkerw/SALSA/Tutorial/Tutorial.md

 --snvonly \
 --threads 4
 ```
-**(Optional) STEP 4: Annotate vcf with GATK Funcotator** If you want to annotate your vcf with gnomAD MAF you will need to download the [GATK Funcotator resource](https://gatk.broadinstitute.org/hc/en-us/articles/360035889931-Funcotator-Information-and-Tutorial).
+**(Optional) Step 4: Annotate vcf with GATK Funcotator** If you want to annotate your vcf with gnomAD MAF you will need to download the [GATK Funcotator resource](https://gatk.broadinstitute.org/hc/en-us/articles/360035889931-Funcotator-Information-and-Tutorial).
 GATK routinely updates its resources so you may need to change the name of the folder in the tutorial to match the one you downloaded. gnomAD resources need to be enabled after download (see GATK instructions on their website).
 When the resources have been downloaded move the dataSources folder into to the reference directory (eg. [reference/funcotator_dataSources.v1.6.20190124])
 **Usage**
 ```
 Usage: step4_gatk_anno_vcf.sh [-nvdoamfth]